codeotter0201/claude-daily-check-in/README.md

 ---

-**Key Point**: Based on ADR-001 decision, this is an automated system optimized for Claude Code Session resets, ensuring optimal Session availability during core working hours.
+**Key Point**: Based on ADR-001 and ADR-002 decisions, this is an automated system optimized for Claude Code Session resets with reliability-enhanced scheduling, ensuring optimal Session availability during core working hours.

 **Technical Support**: For issues, please check the [Issues](../../issues) page or submit new issues.